 On September 1, 2021, Unified Command finalized the update to Unalaska's COVID-19 Emergency Response Plan.
-Changes were necessary due to the wide availability of vaccines for

-COVID-19 and new information learned about the virus.
+Changes were necessary due to the wide availability of vaccines for COVID-19 and new information learned about the virus.
 There are now four levels outlining thresholds of risk associated with overwhelming medical facilities: Low, Moderate, Substantial and High Risk.
 Once the risk level is elevated, it will remain for two weeks, at which point the level will be reassessed.
 The Response Plan also identifies recommended protective measures associated with each risk level.
 The general purpose of the plan is to provide guidance to individuals for their personal decision making; to organizations as they make operational decisions; and to the City Council as it considers Community Wide Protective Measures.

-Based on the current number of active cases and the continued spike in wastewater surveillance, the community is at High Risk under the new Response Plan.
-High Risk is defined as widespread COVID-19 cases within the community.
-Generally, this is defined as 30 or more cases, which are community acquired, travel acquired, and/or household acquired, with consideration for the inclusion of industry-related cases that are a part of the community or who have traveled commercially and test positive upon arrival.
+Based on the current number of active cases on September 22, 2021, the community is at Substantial Risk under the Response Plan.
+Substantial Risk is defined as substantial levels of COVID-19 cases present in the community.
+Generally, this is defined as 20-29 cases, which are community acquired, travel acquired, and/or household acquired, with consideration for the inclusion of industry-related cases that are a part of the community or who have traveled commercially and test positive upon arrival.